rzvdev1/reading-notes/reading-notes-2.md

 ## Things I want to know more about

-> what is -rwxr-xr-x in the linux?
+1. what is -rwxr-xr-x in the linux?

+2. Is the folder/finder in windows, linux, and macOS consider the command line to the user?